Schreiner-Hemming Collection, Manuscripts & Archives, University of Cape Town

-Broadly speaking, the connections between the three families are as follows.
-The eldest daughter of the LMS missionaries Gottlob and Rebecca Schreiner, Katie, married the trader John Findlay, with there being a separate and very large Findlay Family collection in Historical Papers at the University of Witwatersrand.
+1.3 Broadly speaking, the connections between the three families are as follows.
+The eldest daughter of the LMS missionaries Gottlob and Rebecca Schreiner, Katie, married the trader John Findlay, with there being a separate and very large Findlay Family collection in Historical Papers at the University of Witwatersrand, as noted above.
 The next daughter in age, Alice, married the farmer and later librarian Robert Hemming.
 One of the Hemmings’s daughters, Effie, married Arthur Brown, a younger son of the LMS missionary Rev John Brown of Taung.
-On the sudden death at a young age of Alice Hemming, the surviving Hemming children – Effie, Winnie, Guy and Elbert – were adopted by their aunt, one of the younger Schreiner daughters, Henrietta known as Ettie or Het or Hetty.
+On the sudden death at a young age of Alice Hemming, her surviving Hemming children – Effie, Winnie, Guy and Elbert – were adopted by their aunt, one of the younger Schreiner daughters, Henrietta known as Ettie or Het or Hetty.
 She was an evangelical temperance worker.
-She subsequently married John Stakesby Lewis, a mining engineer, and was widowed soon after marriage.
+She subsequently married John Stakesby Lewis, a mining engineer, and was widowed not long after marriage.

-Folders 1and 2 are primarily letters to Ettie Stakesby Lewis, with the key letter-writers being Gottlob Schreiner and Rebecca Schreiner.
+2.1 Folders 1 and 2 are primarily letters to Ettie Stakesby Lewis, with the key letter-writers being Gottlob Schreiner and Rebecca Schreiner.
 Although these are in separate folders, they are considered together below.
 Themes that are covered include:

 - Family letters from Gottlob Schreiner, very literate in English and also very affectionate, which occasionally touch on his misfortunes when involved in missionary work, and also debts and other troubles.